JeffreyBull76/CI_Project1/README.md

    * On screen sizes above 820px in width consists of 3 buttons floated right with a simple animation when hovered.
 These show active page with an underline when clicked.
    * All elements are responsive at various sizes
    * The bunting (flags) effect is desinged to be asymmetrical, it shifts and scales at various screen sizes to remain in view but not to obscure anything vital.
    * Bunting was designed using inkscape by me.
+It is not present on the discover and contact pages.
+   * Navigation elements are consistent across 3 pages

 ![](assets/images/readme_images/Tidy_Village_UX.jpg)